wp-plugins/cleantalk-spam-protect/readme.txt

   * Added translation to Danish (thank you for Mikkel at KreativJul.dk).

 = 4.9 2014-11-24 =
-  * Fixed anti-spam test for Contact Form 7.
+  * Fixed spam test for Contact Form 7.

 = 4.8 2014-11-19 =
   * Improved anti-spam protection for BuddyPress registrations and custom contact forms.

 = 4.7 2014-11-16 =
-  * Fixed JavaScript antispam test for FastSecure contact form.
+  * Fixed JavaScript spam test for FastSecure contact form.

 = 4.6 2014-11-11 =
   * Improved anti-spam protection on BuddyPress registrations.